seek-oss/crackle/.changeset/violet-spiders-cover.md

 Build ESM and CJS bundles simultaneously and run DTS build once for all entries.

-This means building Braid is now twice as fast.
+This means building Braid is now over twice as fast and Metropolis packages would see a huge boost as well.

 #### `@crackle/cli@0.10.8`